stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 10 - Incremental Concept Learning.md

 ## Specialization To Exclude Features

 To exclude features, we can utilize the _fobid-link_ heuristic whereby problems should not possess links which are not permitted.

+## Generalization To Abstract Features

+To abstract features, we can utilize the _enlarge-set_ heuristic whereby problems could be considered a match if the problem possesses variables considered by our model.